 Our Graduate Student Association has a Facebook group for students wanting to find housemates to share with in the private sector.

-Even if you live off campus, you'll still be a member of a college.
+Even if you live in private sector accommodation, you'll still be a member of a college.

 - To pay the deposit and any advance rent promptly